Temporomandibular Joint Dysfunction (TMD or TMJD)

 TMJD can have a variety of causes, such as traumatic injury to the jaw, an uneven bite, arthritis of the temporomandibular joint, or the slipping or tearing of the joint’s disk.
 Traumatic injuries in the neck and shoulders, such as whiplash, can also bring on TMJD.
 Other causes include stress overload and postural problems.

 HOW DOES MASSAGE HELP?

 Researchers generally agree the most common element of TMJD is myofascial pain – discomfort in the muscles (myo) and their connective tissue coverings (fascia).
 Massage can relieve myofascial pain by releasing muscle tension and stretching contracted fascia of the muscles that control the jaw, neck and shoulders.
-Mary Foster TMJ therapist Houston Texas call 832-338-8549 today for more information or to schedule an appointment.
+Mary Foster TMJ therapist South Houston and Sugar Land Texas call 832-338-8549 today for more information or to schedule an appointment.

 As tissues relax, circulation increases.
 This softens fascia, cleanses tissues of irritating by-products of inflammation, and improves nutrition to stressed areas.
 Pain is relieved, and headache strength and frequency are often reduced.
 Range of motion in the jaw, neck and shoulders improves, allowing a return to more natural posture.

 In some cases, dentists treat TMJD with an appliance to reposition the jaw.
 Massage can help relax the surrounding muscles so that a correct fitting can be made.

 STRESS, MASSAGE AND TMJD